-The Generals' Letter: playing with fire
+The Generals' Letter: Stoking the fire of French Islamophobia

 France has crossed a new line in its continued descent into unspeakable levels of Islamophobic political discourse and normalisation of the far-right.
 Last week, the far-right magazine Valeurs Actuelles (Contemporary Values) published an open letter endorsed by 20 former generals of the French army, and signed by around 1,000 servicemen and women.

 The Generals’ Letter (as dubbed by the French media) is styled as a warning and a call to arms.
 It cautions that the country is heading into a “civil war,” that “France is in peril,” and faces “several deadly dangers.”
 Most importantly among them: “Islamism and the hordes of the banlieue,” (meaning “slums”) and “a certain anti-racism.”
 What specific form of opposition to racism is deemed an existential threat to the nation, is not stipulated.

 The letter blames the current “chaos” on the government’s supposedly “lax” approach to the Islamism and leftism.
 It warns - chillingly - of the necessary “intervention of our comrades on active duty in a perilous mission of protection of our civilizational values.”